Meanwhile his disciples urged him, “Rabbi, eat something.”

 You know, Jesus once asked, ““Why do you call me Lord, and then not do what I tell you?”
 (Luke 6:46) This is a scripture seldom quoted, yet there it is, truth, staring me in the face.
 Oh God have mercy on me!
 I hope I never fall into this category.
 And I hope you never do either.

 “My food is to do the will of him who sent me and to finish his work,” Jesus said.
-And the will and the work of him who sent Jesus, was for Jesus to save souls — for Jesus to reconcile people to God.
+And the will and the work of him who sent Jesus, was for Jesus to express the love of God to people, which results in saved souls.
+Jesus loved in a way that reconciled people to God.

 That’s what He did for two days with the Samaritans.